spatkar94/HistoTME/README.md

 HistoTME
 ==============

-# Predicting the tumor microenvironment composition and immunotherapy response in non-small cell lung cancer from digital histopathology images
+# Predicting the tumor microenvironment molecular composition from histopathology images to characterize immunotherapy responses in non-small cell lung cancer patients

 ## Overview
 Implementation of HistoTME in our paper "Predicting tumor microenvironment composition and immunotherapy response in non-small cell lung cancer from digital histopathology images":